yojoots/libbitcoin-system-wiki/Debt-Loop-Fallacy.md

 A direct claim (single regression) for money is a representative money, though this term is generally reserved for a tangible note that represents a commodity money.
 The note directly *represents* money.
 The redeemable U.S. Dollar was a representative money.

 An indirect claim represents any finite progression of claims for money substitutes.
-When all claims are [settled](https://en.wikipedia.org/wiki/Clearing_(finance)), the money is held by its rightful [owner](Glossary#owner) and the claims are closed out, with circular claims fully [netted out](https://en.wikipedia.org/wiki/Set-off_(law)#Close_out_netting).
+When all claims are [settled](https://en.wikipedia.org/wiki/Clearing_(finance)), the money is held by its rightful [owner](Glossary#owner) with all claims closed out, and circular claims fully [netted](https://en.wikipedia.org/wiki/Set-off_(law)#Close_out_netting).
 Note that if the claims are fully circular there is nothing to settle (i.e. they are money).

 An infinite regression of debt [cannot exist](https://en.wikipedia.org/wiki/Turtles_all_the_way_down).